claytonwramsey/jam-rs/README.md

 ## Contributing

 Feel free to open a pull request.

+## License

-This code is licensed under the GNU GPLv3.
-For more details, review the license file, also in the root directory of this repository.
+This code is licensed under either the [MIT license](https://mit-license.org/) or the [Apache 2.0 license](https://apache.org/licenses/LICENSE-2.0), your choice.